frederic-perez/AmE-dictionary/data/dictionary.md

 __hump<sup>1</sup>__ _v_ :nine::m: __1__ To bend or round into a hump; arch. __2a__ _(Slang)_ To exert (oneself). __b__ _(Slang)_ To carry, especially on the back. __3__ _(Vulgar Slang)_ To engage in sexual intercourse with.
 __hump<sup>2</sup>__ _n_ :two::hammer: (humps) _Two green humps in the mist._
 __Humpty Dumpty__
-__Humpty Dumptyism__ _idiom_ The act or practice of misusing or misinterpreting a word, phrase, or article of text to suit one's own meaning or purpose.
-Taken from the character Humpty Dumpty in Lewis Carroll's Through the Looking-Glass, who states, "When I use a word it means just what I choose it to mean."
+__Humpty Dumptyism__ _idiom_ The act or practice of misusing or misinterpreting a word, phrase, or article of text to suit one’s own meaning or purpose.
+Taken from the character Humpty Dumpty in Lewis Carroll’s _Through the Looking-Glass_, who states, "When I use a word it means just what I choose it to mean."
 __humpty-dumpty__
 __Humpty-Dumpty__ :two::hammer:
 __Humvee__ _n_ :two::hammer:
 __hunched__ _v_ :two::hammer: _This poor guy was hunched over 12 hours a day._
 __hundo__ _n_ _slang_ :two: __1__ A hundred. _I one hundo per cent agree._ __2__ A hundred dollars, especially a 100 dollar note. _Paul pulled a fat stack of hundos out of his pocket._
 __hunger strike__
-__hungup__ _informal?_ _What's the hungup?_
+__hungup__ _informal?_ _What’s the hungup?_
 __hunk__ _n_ /hʌŋk/ (hunky) __1__ _informal_ A large piece; a chunk: _a hunk of fresh bread._ __2__ :dart: _Slang_ A large, strong, sexually attractive man: _a Hollywood hunk._
 __hunker down__ _v_ Take shelter.
 __hunker__ _v_ :three::hammer: (hunkered)
 __hunky-dory__ _adj_ _slang_ :five: Fine, going well. _Aside from that unfortunate business everything is hunky-dory._
-__hunt where the ducks are__ _idiom_ To pursue or look for one's objectives, results, or goals in the place where one is most likely to find them.
+__hunt where the ducks are__ _idiom_ To pursue or look for one’s objectives, results, or goals in the place where one is most likely to find them.
 __huramaki__ _n_
 __hurdle__ _n_ :two::hammer:
 __hurdy-gurdy__